nicc/metal-bands/README.md

 A pre-trained model is included.
 Check the code in `doit.py` for commented-out code that would retrain it if you want to use new data.

 ### Dataset
-The following sparql query was executed against [the public dbpedia mirror](http://dbpedia.org/sparql):
+Data was derived from [the public dbpedia mirror](http://dbpedia.org/sparql).
+See `queries` folder.
+Example SPARQL query:

 ```
 SELECT DISTINCT ?band, STR(?label) AS ?name WHERE